tpsmi/ilnmultimodalsearch/readme.md

 ## Usage

-1. Enter a search query in the text box.
+1. Enter a search query in the text box or upload an image.
 2. Select the number of results you want to see.
+3. Give a specific date range (in years).
-3. Click the "Search" button.
+4. Click the "Search" button.
-4. The results will display with links to the corresponding pages on the Internet Archive.
+5. The results will display with links to the corresponding pages on the Internet Archive.

 ## Troubleshooting